 But how can you balance your need to be informed with mental health?

-"Set limits," says O'Brien.
+"Set limits," says Szafran.
 "Limit yourself to one hour of news consumption per day, or one hour at night and in the morning.
-That means scrolling through Twitter, reading the news online, watching it on TV, listening to the radio…anywhere that you're likely to hear or read information that can trigger feelings of stress or anxiety."
+That includes scrolling through social media, reading the news online, watching it on TV, listening to the radio… anywhere that you're likely to hear or read information that can trigger feelings of stress or anxiety."

 Find new routines